behave/behave.example/docs/tutorials/tutorial11.rst

 When you select items that have the **tag** @ninja.any **and** the tag @ninja.chuck (**tag-and**):

-.. command-output:: behave --format=plain --tags=@ninja.any --tags=ninja.chuck ../features/tutorial11_tags.feature
+.. command-output:: behave --tags=@ninja.any --tags=@ninja.chuck ../features/tutorial11_tags.feature
     :shell:

 .. note::